-- To provide the opportunity to learn, share and experience the history of the Naval Air Station.
+- Provide the opportunity to learn, share and experience the history of the Naval Air Station.

-- To collect, document and preserve those items that made aviation history and those associated with NAS Alameda.
+- Collect, document and preserve those items that made aviation history and those associated with NAS Alameda.

-- To provide students of all ages the ability and chance to understand and explore the world of aviation.
+- Provide students of all ages the ability and chance to understand and explore the world of aviation.

-- To provide the public with information and research on Naval Aviation in the Pacific.
+- Provide the public with information and research on Naval Aviation in the Pacific.

 - Contact us by email using the form below or directly: email@example.com